silvacms/documentation/source/silva/contents/base.rst

 Versioned content
 ~~~~~~~~~~~~~~~~~

-This work like a regular content, your content have to inherit of
+This works like regular content, your content must inherit from
 VersionedContent.
-You have to specify in this last one which class
+You must specify which class should be used as
-should be used as version of your content:
+version of your content:

 .. code-block:: python

    from Products.Silva.VersionedContent import VersionedContent
    from Products.Silva.Version import Version

+   class Article(VersionedContent):
+       ...
+       # Register a directive.
+       silvaconf.versionClass(ArticleVersion)

    class ArticleVersion(Version):
        ...

+Just like for regular content, you can provide a factory for your
+versioned content, *in* ``Article``:

+.. code-block:: python

    class Article(VersionedContent):
-      ...                                  # Other registration directives
+       ...
-      silvaconf.versionClass(ArticleVersion)

-Like for regular content, you can as well provide a factory for your
-version content, *in* ``Article``:

-.. code-block:: python
+       # Register a factory.
        silvaconf.versionFactory('manage_addArticleVersion')

 Use ZCML to register your content
 ---------------------------------